-Public Show Schedule 2019
+Public Show Schedule 2021

 After each program, we will explore the highlights found in the current evening sky; including the bright stars, constellations, and planets visible from Central Illinois.

-Admission to the regular shows is $4 for adults; $3 for children ages 5-12, seniors, and ISU ID holders; and $2 for children ages 3-4.
-Tickets may be purchased in the Planetarium Gift Shop, next to the Planetarium, beginning 20 minutes before each show.
+Admission to the ISU Planetarium is $5 for adults; $4 for children ages 5-12, ISU students with ID, and seniors; and $3.00 for children ages 3-4.
+Tickets are available in the Planetarium Gift Shop, next to the Planetarium, beginning 20 minutes before each show.

 Teachers and community group leaders: Are you interested in bringing your students or group?

-Planetarium seating is limited and available on a first-come, first-served basis.
-Tickets for public sky shows at the Illinois State University Planetarium may be purchased in the Planetarium gift shop beginning beginning 20 minutes before each show.
+Tickets for the ISU Planetarium's public shows may be purchased in the Planetarium Gift Shop beginning beginning 20 minutes before each show.

 Admission for the Plantarium's regular programs is:

-Preschoolers (Ages 3-4) . . . $ 2.00
+Preschoolers (Ages 3-4) . . . . . $ 3.00

 The white-domed Illinois State University Planetarium is located at the east end of Felmley Hall of Science, on the corner of College Avenue and School Street in Normal.
 Please see the map below.